I-Zaifa/Movierec_4.0/README.md

 3. The optional `movierec.visualize` module can be used to explore the processed data.

    ![Output](https://github.com/I-Zaifa/MovieRecommendation4000/blob/main/Visualized_Data.jpg)
-4. Liked movie features are averaged and compared to the rest of the catalog using Euclidean distance.
+4. Liked movie features are averaged and compared to the rest of the catalog using a weighted cosine similarity.
 Input titles are corrected with `fuzzywuzzy` to handle case differences or minor typos.
 5. Recommendations are served by a `MovieRecommender` class that preloads and scales the dataset.
+Feature weights can optionally be overridden to tune the results.
 6. A GUI can be launched via `python -m movierec` or recommendations can be printed in the terminal with the `--movies` option.

    ![Tkinter output](https://github.com/I-Zaifa/MovieRecommendation4000/blob/main/Tkinter%20output.jpg)